Nicolas-Fernandez/GeVarLi/documentations/en/pages/installations.md

     Read why: [Avoiding the Pitfalls of the Anaconda License](https://mivegec.pages.ird.fr/danat/malbec-fix-conda-licensing-issues/en/)

 ## **GeVarLi**
-!!! important
+!!! warning
-    ¡ Given that Conda is installed !
+    Given that Conda is installed

 You can **download** GeVarLi from [IRD-Forge git repository](https://forge.ird.fr/transvihmi/nfernandez/GeVarLi), as zip file: